 Anaerobic endurance program

-I have made a program for anaerobic training that could be used to develop a higher level of anaerobic endurance.
+I have made a specific anaerobic cycling workout that could be used to develop a higher level of anaerobic endurance.
 This program is a part of the indoor training programs.

 15 minutes – warm up (increasing intensity)